Monifieth High School

-Monifieth High School, a comprehensive state high school in Monifieth, Angus, Scotland, was founded in 1976.
-It was opened by Lord Thomson of Monifieth.
-The school enrolls approximately 1100 pupils from a catchment area including Monifieth, parts of Barnhill, Birkhill and other rural areas of Angus including the Hillbanks area, Liff and Auchterhouse.
+Monifieth High School is a comprehensive state secondary school in Monifieth, Angus, Scotland.
+The school was founded in 1976 and was originally opened by Lord Thomson of Monifieth.
+In August 2025 it relocated to the new £66.5 million Monifieth Learning Campus, a Passivhaus-designed replacement building with capacity for around 1,200 pupils.
+The school serves a catchment area including Monifieth, parts of Barnhill, Birkhill, and rural areas of Angus such as the Hillbanks area, Liff and Auchterhouse.

 School performance

-Monifieth High School has very good exam results in all areas of the school, achieving more than double the average for the number of pupils attaining five or more awards at Higher in 2010.
+Monifieth High School consistently attains exam results well above the national average.
+In recent years the school’s academic performance has strengthened further, making it one of the top performing schools in the Tayside area.
+For example, in 2019 61.8% of Monifieth’s S4 pupils achieved at least five awards at SCQF Level 5 (National 5) by the end of that year.
+By the time pupils finished Sixth Year (S6), 47.5% of the cohort had gained five or more awards at SCQF Level 6 (Higher) and 26.6% had achieved at least one award at Level 7 (Advanced Higher).
+This was a marked improvement from mid-2010s levels and well above average attainment.

+In 2021, nearly half of Monifieth’s school-leavers (approximately 48.5%) left with five or more Higher passes at grades A–C. This was the highest rate in Angus, and placed Monifieth High among the top 10% of Scottish state schools for Higher exam attainment that year.
+The school’s performance in national examinations has regularly been ranked first in Angus and within the top tier of Scotland’s secondary schools reflecting Monifieth High’s strong academic outcomes.

-As of 2021, the school was last inspected by Education Scotland in 2015, when inspectors found that "Young people learn and achieve well at Monifieth High School ... [although] the pace of learning could be brisker, activities more challenging and young people could be given more responsibility for their learning".
+As of 2025, the school was last inspected by Education Scotland in 2015, when inspectors found that "Young people learn and achieve well at Monifieth High School ... [although] the pace of learning could be brisker, activities more challenging and young people could be given more responsibility for their learning".

 Facilities

 In 2004, the school renovated many of its facilities, including the reception area, and constructed new changing rooms, increased singing rooms in the music department, and installed many interactive whiteboards in classrooms.

 In 2010 pupils vandalised school buildings.

 As of 2020, the school is over-subscribed and the school buildings are reported to be "struggling to cope".